Robust and Dexterous Dual-arm Tele-Cooperation using Adaptable Impedance Control: Introduction

 Interaction controllers are based on the Port-Hamiltonian frameworks, and they either rely on admittance or impedance control architectures \cite{Hogan1985,Hogan2014,hogan2018impedance}.
 Impedance controllers control the force based on the tracking accuracy.
 Admittance controller trade-off the robot tracking accuracy based on the interaction's desired force \cite{Hogan1985}.
-A general rule for these controllers is that the impedance controller is preferable when we want robustness of interaction in an unknown environment, and they do not require the deployment of a force sensor.
-In contrast, admittance controllers performed better when we have controlled interaction conditions, including a well-defined interaction point equipped with a force/torque sensor when using its most common implementation \cite{Erden2015,Li2018,Yang2011,babarahmati2020,babarahmati2019}.
-A significant drawback of these types of admittance controllers is that they are not back-drivable when the interaction bypasses the force/torque sensor.
-Thus, they are recommendable for non-redundant mechanisms, where the null-space cannot be exploited to accommodate undesired that do not involve the end-effector (e.g. single joint actuation).
+When it comes to these controllers, a general guideline suggests that the impedance controller is advantageous when seeking robust interaction in an unfamiliar environment, and it does not necessitate the use of a force sensor.
+Conversely, admittance controllers tend to perform better under controlled interaction conditions, such as when there is a clearly defined interaction point and a force/torque sensor is available, particularly in its commonly used implementation \cite{Erden2015,Li2018,Yang2011,babarahmati2020,Babarahmati2022}.
+One notable limitation of these admittance controllers is their lack of back-drivability when the interaction bypasses the force/torque sensor.
+As a result, they are most suitable for non-redundant mechanisms where the null-space cannot be utilized to accommodate undesired motion that does not directly involve the end-effector, such as in cases of single joint actuation.